dOrgTech/ID-DAO/dao/README.md

 ## IdentityRegistry Contracts

-The **IdentityRegistry** smart contracts are responsible keeping a record of users validated by the DAO as human.
-Functions dealing with adding, updating, and removing users are thus restricted to the DAO Avatar.
-Within these contracts, `onlyOwner` is the equivalent and more generic modifier used.
+The **IdentityRegistry** is responsible for keeping a record of humans the DAO has verified.
+Functions dealing with adding, updating, and removing users are thus restricted to the DAO's Avatar, which acts as the contract's "owner".

 ### Usage